pyvista/pyvista/docs/types/point-grids.rst

 Methods in Common with Structured and Unstructured Grids
 --------------------------------------------------------
-These methods are in common to both ``vtki.StructuredGrid`` and ``vtki.UnstructuredGrid`` objects.
+These methods are in common to both ``vista.StructuredGrid`` and ``vista.UnstructuredGrid`` objects.

 .. rubric:: Attributes

-.. autoautosummary:: vtki.PointGrid
+.. autoautosummary:: vista.PointGrid
    :attributes:

 .. rubric:: Methods

-.. autoautosummary:: vtki.PointGrid
+.. autoautosummary:: vista.PointGrid
    :methods:

-.. autoclass:: vtki.PointGrid
+.. autoclass:: vista.PointGrid
    :show-inheritance:
    :members:
    :undoc-members: